Northern State (Sudan): Geography

 The Nubian Desert is characterized by a sandstone plateau crossed by seasonal wadis that generally do not reach the Nile.
-These wadis flow only after rare rainstorms and then quickly disappear, since the climate is extremely arid, with very low and irregular precipitation, especially in the interior away from the river.
+These wadis flow only after rare rainstorms and then quickly disappear, as the climate is arid, with very low and irregular precipitation, especially in the interior away from the river.

-A geographic landmark in the state is Jebel Barkal, a sandstone mesa near Karima.
-It rises above the surrounding plain and forms part of a geological and archaeological landscape associated with ancient Nubian civilization.
+A geographic landmark in the state is Jebel Barkal, a sandstone mesa near Karima, recognized as a UNESCO World Heritage Site in 2003.